gurrrrrrett3/light/docs/api/network/messages/listening/connect_sync.md

 # Connect Sync

 There is little to no downside of using
-[`#!luau light.connect()`](./connect.md), this function exists for optimizing frequently fired events in potentially large servers (or memory usage).
+[`#!luau light.connect()`](./connect.md), this function exists for optimizing frequently sent messages in potentially large servers (or for optimizing memory usage.)
 If that's not you, you should skip this page.

 [`#!luau light.connect_sync()`](./connect_sync.md) does the same thing as [`#!luau light.connect()`](./connect.md) with one major difference.
 Thread reuse will not be used with [`#!luau light.connect_sync()`](./connect_sync.md), and